Facebook Pixel

 1) Shaquem Griffin, UCF (2018) | 4.38

-Despite being born with a medical condition that led to his fingers not developing properly on his left hand — which led to his hand being amputated at age four — Griffin still managed to steal the show with a 4.38 time in the 40-yard dash.
+Despite being born with a medical condition that led to his fingers not developing properly on his left hand, which led to his hand being amputated at 4 years old, Griffin still managed to steal the show with a 4.38 time in the 40-yard dash.

-Griffin had an exceptional collegiate career in Orlando, registering 122 total tackles, 18.5 sacks, and three interceptions.
+Griffin had an exceptional collegiate career, registering 122 total tackles, 18.5 sacks, and three interceptions.
 His top-shelf collegiate production, combined with his outstanding performance at the Combine, helped raise his draft stock high enough for the Seattle Seahawks to select him in the fifth round of the 2018 NFL Draft.

-Griffin’s story of making it to the NFL is one that is timeless and inspiring.
+Griffin’s story is certainly inspiring.
 Despite his professional career not panning out like many hoped — 25 total tackles through 46 games — his 40-yard time still stands as the top mark ever posted at the position at the NFL Combine.

 T-2) Isaiah Simmons, Clemson (2020) | 4.39